 Soto says there were several reasons why the Adélie penguins were chosen for the zoo.
 They’re very charismatic little creatures, for a start.
 The zoo also wanted to provide an opportunity for people in Mexico to see up close an animal species that otherwise most of them would never see in the wild.
 But there was a third, more important reason: although they are not endangered as a species, their natural habitat is very much under threat.
 Soto believes the zoo has an important role, as a kind of modern-day Noah’s Ark, in keeping selected animals safe and healthy with a view to an uncertain future.
 Getting the penguins to reproduce is an intrinsic part of this, although they are notoriously difficult animals to breed in captivity.

-In order for that to happen, the penguins would need to truly feel they were in the Antarctic, which meant maintaining a temperature of between 0C and -2C in their living and sleeping areas, which included a pool and artificially created snow.
+In order for that to happen, the penguins would need to truly feel they were in the Antarctic, which meant maintaining a constant temperature of between 0°C and -2°C in their living and sleeping areas, which included a pool and artificially created snow.
 This presented significant technical issues for refrigeration contractor Tecfrio and Güntner’s team.

-“The space was quite small, especially compared to commercial storage facilities,” says Omar Moreno, Güntner’s Sales Manager in Latin America.
-“As well as that, we needed to keep noise to a minimum, so the penguins weren’t disturbed, but at the same time we had to make sure we got sufficient air flow into the rooms.
+“The space available for the cooling system was quite small, especially compared to commercial storage facilities,” says Omar Moreno, Güntner’s Sales Manager in Latin America.
+“As well as that, we needed to keep noise of the cooling system to a minimum, so the penguins weren’t disturbed, but at the same time we had to make sure we got sufficient air flow into the rooms.
 Then there was a further factor in that the salt water in the penguins’ pool was potentially very corrosive.”
-Güntner provided sealed stainless steel units that were resistant to salt water while also being small enough to fit the required space.
+Güntner provided sealed stainless steel Cubic VARIO Air Coolers that were resistant to salt water while also being small enough to fit the required space.
 Low noise fans were used to make sure the penguins could live in peace and quiet.
-“It was very challenging, but in the end we were successful in getting the exact requirements for the animals,” says Soto.
+“It was very challenging to find the best customised cooling solution, but in the end we were successful in getting the exact requirements for the animals,” says Soto.